drnsmith/spectral-policy-learning/README.md

-# spectral-policy-learning

-**Adaptive preprocessing policy search via reinforcement learning for noisy multiclass Raman spectral classification.**
+# Adaptive preprocessing policy search via reinforcement learning for noisy multiclass Raman spectral classification.

-*Natalya Smith — Independent Researcher, Auckland, New Zealand*

 ---

 ## What this is

-This is Paper 2 in a two-paper series on adaptive policy learning for noisy high-stakes measurement systems.
-Paper 1 ([rl-policy-histopathology](https://github.com/drnsmith/rl-policy-histopathology)) established the framework for image augmentation in histopathology.
+This is stage 2 in a two-stages project on adaptive policy learning for noisy high-stakes measurement systems.
+Stage 1 ([rl-policy-histopathology](https://github.com/drnsmith/rl-policy-histopathology)) established the framework for image augmentation in histopathology.

-This paper re-instantiates the same framework with a different policy
+This project re-instantiates the same framework with a different policy
 object: instead of selecting an image augmentation sub-policy, the RL agent selects a **spectral preprocessing pipeline** from a discrete action space (SNV, derivatives, baseline correction, etc.).

-The central argument is the same as Paper 1: the choice of reward metric used to guide the RL agent is a **measurement validity problem**.
+The central argument is the same as stage 1: the choice of reward metric used to guide the RL agent is a **measurement validity problem**.
 In a multiclass drug verification setting, macro-F1 is argued to be the most valid reward instrument because it weights all compound